Alix1713/readmegen/readme.md

-# ReadME new readme
+# ReadME ReadMe Generator
-What new readme application does readme
+What ReadMe Generator application does
+Creades a read me in the command line

 # Table of Contents:
 1. [Installation](#how-to-install)